adameubanks/opinion-dynamics-network/README.md

 Behind the fun is real research on how bots and AI-powered influencers can sway public opinion, fueling unity, polarization, or manipulation.
 This simulation demonstrates the principles of opinion dynamics in social networks.

-## 🧮 Mathematical Model: Custom Opinion Dynamics
+## 🧮 Mathematical Model: Constrained French-DeGroot Opinion Dynamics

-This simulation uses a custom opinion dynamics model designed for intuitive visualization and educational clarity.
+This simulation uses a modified French-DeGroot opinion dynamics model with realistic constraints to prevent sudden opinion jumps.
 The core idea is that each agent's opinion is represented as a number between 0 and 1 (where 0 = "strongly against", 1 = "strongly for"), and agents are connected in a network where the strength and length of edges represent how similar or different their opinions are.

 ### **Opinion Update Rule**

-The algorithm uses a sophisticated matrix-based approach where opinions are updated through a weighted averaging process.
+The algorithm uses a matrix-based approach with constraints to ensure realistic opinion dynamics.
 The update rule is:

 $$X^{(t+1)} = X^{(t)} + \text{clip}(\alpha \cdot (W \cdot X^{(t)} - X^{(t)}), -\Delta_{\max}, \Delta_{\max})$$

 where:
 - $X^{(t)}$: Vector of all agent opinions at time $t$
 - $W$: A normalized weight matrix that depends on the current opinion similarities
-- $\alpha$: Smoothing/filter parameter (controls how fast opinions change)
+- $\alpha$: Smoothing/filter parameter (controls how fast opinions change, set to 0.1 for gradual changes)
-- $\Delta_{\max}$: Maximum allowed opinion change per step (prevents sudden jumps)
+- $\Delta_{\max}$: Maximum allowed opinion change per step (set to 0.05 to prevent sudden jumps)
 - The `clip` function ensures the opinion change is within $[-\Delta_{\max}, \Delta_{\max}]$

 The weight matrix $W$ is constructed through several steps: